jsimplicio/jsimplicio.github.io/_posts/2018-1-1-updated-design-for-dscout-android.md

 	<figcaption class="media-caption center">Android app - Accepting a new mission</figcaption>
 </figure>

+Once a scout starts an entry, they first see the instructions.
+Following that, they start answering the entry's questions.

 <figure>
 	<img src="../../../../../../assets/images/android-4.png" alt="Android app - Completing mission parts" />
 	<figcaption class="media-caption center">Android app - Completing a mission part</figcaption>
 </figure>

+Scouts don't have to finish an entry when they start it.
+We are aware that sometimes it takes time for them to come up with answers and for them to have the time and space to respond video questions.

+Once they return to a mission to complete an entry, they can see their paused entry as a marked square in the mission part container.
+They can tap and hold to delete the draft entry, or tap once to continue completing it.

 <figure>
 	<img src="../../../../../../assets/images/android-5.png" alt="Android app - Deleting an incomplete entry" />